NullixAT/pagemyself/README.md

 If you already have docker and want to run all that in a docker container, [we have something for you.](https://github.com/NullixAT/pagemyself-docker)

 ### Team
 This project was created by me, [brainfoolong](https://github.com/brainfoolong).
 I hope that this evolves and the open-source team can grow.
 I do this in my spare time beside my full-time job as a web-dev.
-Let us discus about ideas here in Github issues or you can join [my discord](https://discord.gg/UAJ8bqPQjS).
+Let us discus about ideas here in Github issues or you can join [my slack chat](https://scripts.0x.at/github-webhooks/slack-join/).
 I try to be as active as possible.

 ### Based on Framelix
 This project is based on the [PHP 8.1+ Framework: Framelix](https://github.com/NullixAT/framelix-core) which is primarely designed for backend applications but also work well for PageMyself as it is highly customizable.